isabelc/quick-business-website/readme.txt

 - 6 Quick Business Website widgets
 - Table buttons in your post editor to easily create tables (makes it easy to create a pricelist)
 - the wp-login.php page will show your blogname with a link to your home page, instead of "WordPress" linking to WordPress.
-- Backend branding tweaks: You can change or remove the footer text in the WP Admin area.
+- Backend branding tweaks: You can upload your own logo for your clients to see in the backend.
+You can change or remove the footer text in the WP Admin area.
 You can remove the WordPress links from Admin/tool bar.
 - You can add your Google Analytics or other scripts via the options panel, without touching your code.

 After you enter your business information, your site will then automatically have: